 - To produce Entirely Sanctified, Grace-filled, Disciple-making Disciples.

-- Spiritual Maturity (We have to grow in our relationship with God.
-Period)
+- Spiritual Maturity (We need to grow in our relationship with God.)

 - All are Welcome (We might not be Fancy, but we're Family)